tamucybersec/gctf-2020/reversing/root-power/README.md

 [Addison], [theinen], [komputerwiz], [Arjun]

 The attachment provided in the CTF provides us with a "vm.tar.xz".
-Extracting reveals a disk image (disk.img) and a script which launches a QEMU VM using the disk image.
+Extracting reveals a disk image (disk.img) and a script which launches a QEMU VM using the disk image (run.sh).

 Let's take a look around that disk image.